Chittaranjan Park Kali Mandir: Pujas and Festivals

 Religious functions include the major five-day festival of Durga Puja, which is one of the most popular in Delhi and attracts enormous crowds every day.
 The rituals are observed with great fidelity; barrels of bengal-specific flowers are flown in fresh for the puja every day.
 For procuring sufficient quantities of blue lotus, needed for sandhi puja, entire ponds from Bengal are booked well in advance.
 Other religious functions at the Mandir include Kali Puja, Lakshmi Puja, Saraswati Puja, Ganesh Chaturthi etc. The mandir attracts a large volume of donations from devotees, particularly during the Durga Puja period.
 There is also a small atelier where artists create the earthen idols of durga and other goddesses.

-The Mandir also houses a large library with books on various aspects of Bengali culture and runs bengali language classes for those wishing to learn bangla.
+The Mandir also houses a large library with books on various aspects of Bengali culture and runs Bengali language classes.
 A number of cultural programmes and competitions are organized for children.
 The mandir also manages a guest house.